79th Annual Japanese Food & Cultural Bazaar

 Gunther’s Freezes

-Commemorative Bazaar tee shirts and aprons for sale plus special 125th Anniversary merchandise
+Commemorative Bazaar tee shirts and aprons for sale plus reduced prices for prior year merch

 Warm summer temperatures (wouldn’t be a tradition without the heat!)